Ngāti Pāoa: Early history

 Pāoa and Tukutuku's children lived in and around the Hauraki Plains.
 Ngāti Pāoa later spread to the western side of the Firth of Thames, from where they also frequented the Hunua Ranges.
 By the 1700s they also frequented the Tāmaki (Auckland) isthmus, the North Shore and the eastern and northern Coromandel Peninsula.

 In about 1780 Ngāti Pāoa established settlements along the western side of the Tamaki River and at Mokoia (present-day Panmure).
 In 1790 and from 1793 to 1798 they engaged in many battles with tribes to the north, at least as far as the Mahurangi district.
 By 1805 they were tiring of war and negotiated peace settlements with many neighbouring tribes.
-At this time they had settlements along the Tamaki River as far as Otahuhu.
+At this time they had settlements along the Tamaki River as far as Ōtāhuhu.

 Modern history

 In May 2018 the tribe supported the Ngāti Whātua-o-Ōrākei tribe, in their legal case in the Supreme Court.

 In December 2018 the Māori Land Court ordered the Ngāti Paoa Iwi Trust and the Ngati Paoa Trust Board, who were contesting control of Ngāti Paoa affairs, into mediation over deciding who should represent the tribe in Resource Management Act and local government matters.